d-t-n/llama2-colab/README.md

-# llama2-colab
+# Llama2 Colab
- Implementation of Llama2 model running inference on Colab notebook
+ Implementation of Llama2 model running chat inference and fine-tuning on Google Colab notebook using one GPU only.